15 Afrocentric Wall Art Ideas for a Modern Living Room

 These 15 ideas are a starting point — not a finish line.
 Mix a minimalist silhouette with a bold geometric.
 Pair a metallic gold portrait with a handwoven basket on the shelf below.
 Let the walls evolve the way you do.

 Your home should feel like you walked into it and thought: yes.
 This is mine.
+Start with one piece.
+The rest will follow.

-Which of these ideas speaks to your space?
-Save this post to your Pinterest board and come back when you are ready to shop — or browse our own Essence of the Road Art Etsy shop for printable Afrocentric wall art in earth tones, delivered instantly as digital downloads.
+Which of these speaks to your space?
+Browse our own Essence of the Road Art Etsy shop for printable afrocentric wall art in earth tones — delivered instantly as digital downloads, ready to print at any size.